surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 Then, by modulating the **Morph** parameter, it is possible to create motion, dynamic response to playing and sonic variation.
-Right-clicking this parameter also displays the **Snap** option, which allows to snap this parameter to exact values in the table, useful for switching between distinct shapes, for example.
+Right-clicking this parameter also displays the **Snap** option, which allows you to snap this parameter to exact values in the table, useful for switching between distinct shapes, for example.

 What real-life